 By Steve Smethurst

-‘I’m never moving house again’ is a common refrain and with costs averaging £10,000 on top of the purchase price, it’s no surprise.
-From buildings insurance to stamp duty, what do you need to factor in?
+‘I’m never moving house again’ is a common refrain and with a seemingly never-ending array of bills on top of the purchase price, it’s no surprise.
+From buildings insurance to environmental surveys, what do you need to factor in?

 Buying a home is stressful the world over.
 It routinely reduces one in three Americans to tears and causes an average of four arguments along the way 1.
 The UK fares little better, with the process rated more stressful than having a baby, starting a new job and planning a wedding 2.

 Nor is it beyond the realms of possibility that you will put more research into buying a TV online than you will a purchase that will set you back several hundred thousand pounds (the UK national average is £226,234 3) and which will take 25 years to pay back.
 Just two 15-minute viewings and you could be saying yes to a lifetime of mortgage repayments.
 At least with the TV you can read 500 user reviews and get your money back if you’re dissatisfied.
 With house buying the stakes are far higher.